angular/angular/modules/angular2/docs/core/02_directives.md

 @Decorator({
   selector: '[tooltip]', // CSS Selector which triggers the decorator
   bind: {                // List which properties need to be bound
-    tooltip: 'text'      //  - DOM element tooltip property should be },                     //    mapped to the directive text property.
+    text: 'tooltip'      //  - DOM element tooltip property should be },                     //    mapped to the directive text property.
   event: {               // List which events need to be mapped.
     mouseover: 'show'    //  - Invoke the show() method every time